Agent Skill

 Works with any agent

-The skill is built on Agent Skills — an open SKILL.md standard, not tied to one vendor.
-It's plain Markdown guidance, so it's model- and agent-agnostic.
-Since late 2025 the same SKILL.md format has been adopted across the ecosystem (Claude Code, OpenAI Codex, Gemini CLI, VS Code, Cursor, and more).
-Each agent just reads it from its own directory:
+The skill is built on Agent Skills, an open SKILL.md standard that isn't tied to a single vendor.
+It's plain Markdown guidance, so it works with any model and any agent.
+Since late 2025 the same SKILL.md format has been adopted across the ecosystem, including Claude Code, OpenAI Codex, Gemini CLI, VS Code, and Cursor.
+Each agent reads it from its own directory:

 .agents/skills is the open-standard location: both Codex and Gemini